janegoesdigital/keystone/docs/Getting Started/yo-generator.md

 KeystoneJS supports any [template language supported by express](expressjs.com/en/api.html).

-Use the `view engine` option to specify the template language you want to use.
+Use the `view engine` option in your `keystone.js` file to specify the template language you want to use.

 If you want to use a custom template engine, set the `custom engine` option as well.
 For instance, [ejs](embeddedjs.com/) is supported by express by default, but you might want to use [ejs.locals](github.com/RandomEtc/ejs-locals) as a template engine in order to benefit from get extensions.